MinishLab/model2vec/README.md

 - **Multi-lingual**: Use any language.
 Need a French model?
 [Pick one](https://huggingface.co/models?library=sentence-transformers&language=fr&sort=trending).
 Need multilingual?
 [Here you go](https://huggingface.co/sentence-transformers/LaBSE).
 - **Tightly integrated with HuggingFace hub**: easily share and load models from the HuggingFace hub, using the familiar `from_pretrained` and `push_to_hub`.
 Our own models can be found [here](https://huggingface.co/minishlab).
 Feel free to share your own.
 - **Easy Evaluation**: evaluate your models on MTEB and some of our own tasks to measure the performance of the distilled model.
 Model2Vec models work out of the box on [MTEB](https://huggingface.co/spaces/mteb/leaderboard).

+## What is Model2Vec?

+Model2vec creates a small, fast, and powerful model that outperforms other static embedding models by a large margin on all tasks we could find, while being much faster to create than traditional static embedding models such as GloVe.
+Like BPEmb, it can create subword embeddings, but with much better performance.
+Best of all, you don't need _any_ data to distill a model using Model2Vec.

+It works by passing a vocabulary through a sentence transformer model, then reducing the dimensionality of the resulting embeddings using PCA, and finally weighting the embeddings using zipf weighting.
+During inference, we simply take the mean of all token embeddings occurring in a sentence.

+Model2vec has 3 modes:
+- **Output**: behaves much like a real sentence transformer, i.e., it uses a subword tokenizer and simply encodes all wordpieces in its vocab.
+This is really quick to create (30 seconds on a CPU), very small (30 MB in float32), but might be less performant on some tasks.
+- **Vocab (word level)**: creates a word-level tokenizer and only encodes words that are in the vocabulary.
+This is a bit slower to create and creates a larger model, but might be more performant on some tasks.
+Note that this model can go out-of-vocabulary, which might be beneficial if your domain is very noisy
+- **Vocab (subword)**: a combination of the two methods above.
+In this mode, you can pass your own vocabulary, but it also uses the subword vocabulary to create representations for words not in the passed vocabulary.

+For a technical deepdive into Model2Vec, please refer to our [blog post](https://huggingface.co/blog/Pringled/model2vec).

 ## Usage